strmprivacy/docs/docs/quickstart/ccd/self-hosted.md

 [telepresence]: https://www.telepresence.io/

-This hands-on sessions shows how to get up-and-running with your Customer Cloud Deployment, and verify its functionality.
+This hands-on session shows how to get up-and-running with your Customer Cloud Deployment, and verify its functionality.

 ## Step 1: Make sure you are on a 'Self Hosted' subscription {#step1}